 Management and Co-ordination: Respichius Mitti and Abida Nungu

 Field Supervision: George Musikula, Davis Matovu, Josephine Rugomora and Pius Sosthenes

 Enumeration: Abbanove Gabba, Aissa Issa, Faustine Misinde, Felix Kapinga, Geofrey Bakari, Honoratha Wyclife, Jamary Idrisa, Jesca Nkonjelwa, Kamugisha Robert, Makarius Kiyonga, Resty Simon, Hildephonce Muhashani

 Data Entry Operation: George Gabriel, Justina Katoke, Amina Suedi, Frida George

 Ravallion, Martin, Kristen Himelein, and Kathleen Beegle.
-Forthcoming.
+2016.
 “Can Subjective Questions on Economic Welfare Be Trusted?
 Evidence for Three Developing Countries.”
 Economic Development and Cultural Change.
 World Bank Policy Research Working Paper 6726.